 - other technologies, methods, and devices which are recommended by the patient’s medical doctor and are not covered by private medical insurance, other reimbursement plans, or government-funded programs, i.e. Medicaid benefits and Medicare benefits (but not insurance premiums);

-- such other expenses which are within the spirit of the Foundation’s charitable purposes relating to such person’s health and care as approved from time to time by the Foundation and its Assistance Review Committee;
+- such other expenses which are within the spirit of the organization’s charitable purposes relating to such person’s health and care as approved from time to time by the organization and its Assistance Review Committee;

 Planned giving options include but are not limited to the following: